ncuskey/silver-umbrella/README.md

  - Missing punctuation is flagged directly on the caret between words; carets are individually clickable to override boundary status.
 - Added left-side Discard area: drag words or individual carets to remove them from the stream and KPIs; Undo via button or Cmd/Ctrl+Z.
 - KPIs now compute CWS using word states plus caret flags (no group acceptance needed).
-- Output text now shows GrammarBot's full corrected text when available (the `correction` field).
-If `correction` is missing, it reconstructs the text by applying GrammarBot's edits.
+- Output text now shows the fixer service's corrected text (LanguageTool + irregular verb patcher).
+If the service omits a `fixed` field, the UI reconstructs the draft by applying the normalized edits.
 Discarded tokens do not affect this pane.
+- Grammar analysis now runs entirely on the self-hosted stack: `/api/grammarbot/v1/check` proxies to the dockerized LanguageTool container, runs the irregular verb fixer, then asks the local Ollama (Llama 3) instance to sanity-check high-risk edits.
+- OCR no longer depends on Tesseract. `/api/ocr` preprocesses uploads with Sharp and runs them through the bundled Tesseract worker so everything stays offline.

 ## Features

 ### Written Expression Scoring
 - **TWW (Total Words Written)**: Counts all words written, including misspellings, excluding numerals
-- **WSC (Words Spelled Correctly)**: Uses GrammarBot API for professional spell checking
+- **WSC (Words Spelled Correctly)**: Uses the dockerized LanguageTool service plus the fixer microservice for irregular verb support; results feed the same highlighting pipeline as before.
 - **CWS (Correct Writing Sequences)**: Mechanical, CBM-aligned scoring of adjacent unit pairs with visual caret indicators
+- **LLM sanity check**: Each batch of LanguageTool edits is reviewed by a local Llama model (Ollama) and any "do not apply" recommendations show up in the sidebar.

-### OCR Input (Google Vision)
+### OCR Input (Self-Hosted Tesseract)
 - **Load Scan button**: On the scoring page, click “Load Scan (PDF/PNG/JPG)” to import scanned work.
 - **PDF support**: Multi‑page PDFs render client‑side and are OCR’d page‑by‑page.
-- **Preprocessing**: Server trims and enhances images (autorotate, grayscale, normalize, denoise, slight sharpen, threshold, crop/pad) for better OCR accuracy.
+- **Preprocessing**: Server trims and enhances images (autorotate, grayscale, normalize, denoise, slight sharpen, threshold, crop/pad) before sending them to Tesseract.
-- **Backend**: Google Cloud Vision `documentTextDetection` via `/api/ocr`.
+- **Backend**: `/api/ocr` now runs Tesseract.js locally (no Google Cloud dependencies) and returns token-level bounding boxes and confidences for hover previews.
 - **Hover preview of scanned words**: After uploading a scan, hover over any word token in the UI to see an image snippet of the corresponding handwritten/printed word from the scan.
 This helps teachers visually compare the scanned glyphs to the OCR/typed output.
-Previews are generated from the exact preprocessed image sent to Vision for alignment.
+Previews are generated from the same preprocessed image passed into Tesseract so offsets line up.

 <!-- Spelling assessment (CLS) removed; app now focuses on Written Expression only -->